 Montenegro Rakija Drinks

-#28 Have a Coffee at Grandska Kafana, Herceg Novi
+#27 Have Coffee at Grandska Kafana, Herceg Novi

 The grand Gradska Kafana is one of the best places in Herceg Novi for a coffee, drink or meal.
-The long patio offers picture-perfect views of the Sea Fort and the Bay of Kotor.
+The long patio offers picture-perfect views of the Sea Fort and the bay.

 One of the things we love about Montenegro – and the Balkans, in general – is the amazing food.
 The restaurants in Herceg Novi did not disappoint!
 While there are numerous places to eat in Herceg Novi, we are featuring a few of our favorites.

 The food at Beograd is superb.
-From tasty pizzas to massive burgers to decadent steak dishes (the beef steak tagliata was divine!), every bite is delicious.
+From tasty pizzas to massive burgers to decadent meat dishes (the beef steak tagliata was divine), every bite is delicious.
 Start with the antipasti platter – and take it from there, you can’t go wrong!

 Tri Lipe